maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Strings hold zero or more characters to form sentence-like values.
 They are stored in memory as a series of numbers using ASCII encoding, or more commonly, a platform-specific variation of ASCII like PETASCII or ATASCII.
 The maximum size of a string varies on different platforms.
 Those that originated on systems with printer terminals are often limited to 72 or 132 characters, the length of one line on paper, while those from the video terminal and home computer era are normally 128 or 256 characters, which makes it easy to store the length in an 8-bit value.
 Some dialects allow strings to be limited only by system memory.

-RetroBASIC strings are always variable-length can be any size up to the underlying operating system's limit, typically a huge 32-bit or 64-bit value.
-This is always much more than any known early dialect of BASIC.
+RetroBASIC strings are always variable-length and can be any size up to the underlying operating system's limit, typically a 32-bit or 64-bit value.
+This is always *much* more than any known early dialect of BASIC.
 So while it is possible that bad code would produce strings that are too long for the machine it was originally written on, causing an error, that same code will likely work fine in RetroBASIC.

 String constants are normally delimited with double quotes, like `"Hello, World!"`, although some dialects use single-quotes, `'Hello, World!'`, or allow both formats.
 Dialects vary widely in the way that they include quotes inside string constants; the modern solution of placing two double quotes beside each other inside a string, like `"Hello, ""World""!"`, is a later invention.
 Another curiosity, also seen in the FOCAL language, is that the closing quote can be left off if it is the last character on the line, although this is *rarely* (if ever?) seen in BASIC programs.